-It is perhaps also worth mentioning that Price was based in Boston, Massachusetts, the colony which adopted a sort of emancipation-by-sale-of-slaves to far-flung sites, sites which would have likely required insurance policies to reach-and where in 1768 John Hancock and others accused the British of encouraging slave revolts-perhaps fore-shadowing the overwhelming support Federalists and the Crown received from the state's Black population during the War of 1812.
+It is perhaps also worth mentioning that Price was based in Boston, Massachusetts, the colony which adopted a sort of emancipation-by-sale-of-slaves to far-flung sites, sites which would have likely required insurance policies to reach-and where in 1768 John Hancock and others accused the British of encouraging slave revolts-perhaps foreshadowing the overwhelming support Federalists and the Crown received from the state's Black population during the War of 1812.

 Gerald Horne, The Counter-Revolution of 1776: Slave Resistance and the Origins of the United States of America 11, 173, 227 (2014) [hereinafter The Counter-Revolution].
-See Farber, supra note 39, at 55.